dhouhaferjani-lgtm/djerba-fun/docs/design-system-hardening.md

 **Status:** 🟡 In Progress (Updated: 2025-12-16)
 **Overall Completion:** ~45% (Phases 1-3 partially complete, 4-5 not started)

-⚠️ **IMPORTANT:** A separate Claude Code instance is actively working on the checkout/booking flow.
-See **Exclusion Zone** section below to avoid conflicts.

 This document outlines the steps to clean up the Next.js frontend so we can safely customize colors, typography, and branding for new customers.
 Each phase is intentionally small, ends with a validation milestone, and should be merged independently to avoid destabilizing the site (last time a large "all‑in‑one" pass broke the app).

 ## Goals